This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • 1 tsp white wine vinegar

-• 3 tbsp olive oil I used olive oil the lemons were preserved in
+• 3 tbsp This is an affiliate link.olive oil, I used olive oil the lemons were preserved in

 • 5 tbsp plain Greek yogurt or sour cream/creme fraiche